kugland/ngrok-tunnel-docker/README.md

 ngrok has stopped releasing its source code since version 2.0.
 If you don't trust its secret code, you have the option to run it inside a docker container.
-This script helps you doing just that.
+This script helps you do just that.

 ## Usage